u16rogue/cpp-class-serializer/docs/README.md

 * [main.cpp](../example/main.cpp)

 # Note / Disclaimer
-* Only supports raw data types (No string pointers, classes/structs, std containers, etc...)
+* Only supports raw data types (No string pointers, classes/structs, containers, etc...)
 * This was mainly made as a Proof of concept, so it might not be as good as a "reliable" library.
 If you're looking for one check out [cereal](https://uscilab.github.io/cereal/).